-RE: Delegation of Authority to Approve and Sign Agreed Orders and Voluntary Surrenders
+RE: Delegation of Authority to Approve and Sign Agreed Orders and Voluntary

+Surrenders

-This memorandum is to confirm that the Texas Appraiser Licensing and Certification Board (Board) delegates authority to the Chair to approve and sign any Agreed Order, Agreed Final Order, or Voluntary Surrender on behalf of the Board.
-This delegation is effective as of February 8, 2019, and remains in effect until and unless changed or revoked by the Board.
+This policy memorandum is to confirm that the Texas Appraiser Licensing and Certification Board (Board) delegates authority to the Board Chair to approve and sign Agreed Orders, Agreed Final Orders, and Voluntary Surrenders on behalf of the Board, including agreed modifications made in accordance with 22 TAC 157.8, Order Modifications.
+This memorandum takes effect on February 3, 2023, and supersedes the memorandum adopted by the Board on February 8, 2019, regarding the Delegation of Authority to Approve and Sign Agreed Orders and Voluntary Surrenders.
+This memorandum remains in effect unless, amended, revoked, or superseded by Board rule.

-Approved by the Board and signed this 8th day of February, 2019.
+Approved by the Board and signed this 3rd day of February, 2023.